the greatest poster in the world

 Wild animals won’t attack you unless you attack them first.
 They see you as one of their own.

 In addition to—or instead of—men, wild beasts are now attracted to your warband.
-Lions, panthers, foxes, boars, jackals, and hyenas all will fight alongside you and obey you as well as your men do even without understanding your speech.
+Lions, panthers, foxes, boars, jackals, and hyenas will fight alongside you and obey you as well as your men do even without understanding your speech.
 You find yourself grunting wordless commands more than talking now, anyway.

 Further, you can take a wild animal as a lover just as you can one of your men.
 If you take one of your beasts as a lover, you gain a fitting bestial ability (e.g., if you take a leopard as a lover, you can scale walls, trees, and cliffs as quickly as a leopard; or, if you take a cheetah as a lover, you can sprint as quickly as it can in short bursts).
 If you take an animal as a lover, your men will never again willingly take you as a lover.
 You grow too wild even for them.